Bourbon County - Elm Creek Lake

 Water levels have improved.

-The fish feeders are OFF and there are some really nice channel catfish so put on some new line before coming down.
+The fish feeders are OFF.
 This lake has a high density of channel catfish that really increases angling opportunity.
+Recent channel catfish stocking have really boosted the populations.
 Buy your license and go fishing.
 The water level is great for fishing.

 This is a great family fishing lake with good shoreline access and bathrooms.
 Remember the special length/creel limits.